brainstormforce/wp-spectra/README.md

 * Fix: Customizer was frozen when theme blog settings were changed.
 * Fix: Container - Z-index were not applied on the frontend.
 * Fix: FAQ - Throwing an undefined style issue in console when html anchor is used.
+* Fix: Tabs - Tabs border is inconsistent inside the editor as well as on the frontend.

 ### 2.0.12 - FRIDAY, 16th SEPTEMBER 2022 ###
 * Improvement: How to block - Option to disable step links.